|

 - system/core/page_renderer.py: loads content, renders Markdown, applies templates, and injects shared context

-- system/core/directives.py: custom directives such as page lists, downloads, and ASCII images
+- system/core/directives.py: custom directives such as page lists, downloads, ASCII images, comments, and embedded apps

 - system/core/generate_wrappers.py: creates executable